-It is known to use ultra sound devices in connection with some aspects of THR, primarily for implant removal (as some components may be installed using a cement that may be 20 softened using ultrasound energy).
-There may be some suggestion that some ultrasonic devices that employ "ultrasound" energy could be used to insert a prosthesis for final fit, but it is in the context of a femoral component and it is believed that these devices are not presently actually used in 25 the process).
-Some embodiments of BMD, in contrast, can simply be a vibratory device (non ultrasonic), most likely it will not be ultrasonic, and is more profound than simply an implantation device as it is most preferably a positioning device for the acetabular component in THR.
+It is known to use ultra sound devices in connection with some aspects of THR, primarily for implant removal (as some components may be installed using a cement that may be softened using ultrasound energy).
+There may be some suggestion that some ultrasonic devices that employ "ultrasound" energy could be used to insert a prosthesis for final fit, but it is in the context of a femoral component and it is believed that these devices are not presently actually used in the process).
+Some embodiments of BMD, in contrast, can simply be a vibratory device (non ultrasonic), and may not be ultrasonic and some implementations may include ultrasonic operation, and may be more profound than simply an implantation device as it is most preferably a positioning device for the acetabular component in THR.
 Further, there is a discussion that ultrasound devices may be used to prepare bones for implanting a prosthesis.
 BMD does not address preparation of the bone as this is not a primary thrust of this aspect of the present invention.
 Some implementations of BMD may include a similar or related feature.
+The forces applied by the vibration will be less than an impact force and preferably enable installation without requiring impact forces applied to the mechanism by which the equilibrium point is moved during installation of the vibrating implant.
+That mechanism may be hand pressure from the surgeon guiding the vibrating implant into a desired depth and orientation or may include some other mechanical application of less-than-impact force to adjust the equilibrium point.
+An extracting version that supplies/applies nonimpactful extractive forces may be used in other contexts in addition to extracting a bonded prosthesis from a portion of hone

-Some embodiments BMD include devices that concern themselves with proper installation and positioning of the prosthesis (e.g., an acetabular component) at the time of implanting of the prosthesis.
-Very specifically, it uses some form of vibratory energy coupled with a variety of "real time 40 measurement systems" to POSITION the cup in a perfect alignment with minimal use of force.
+Some embodiments BMD include devices that concern 5 themselves with proper installation and positioning of the prosthesis (e.g., an acetabular component) at the time of implanting of the prosthesis.
+Very specifically, it uses some form of vibratory energy coupled with a variety of "real time measurement systems" to POSITION the cup in a perfect alignment with minimal use of force.
 A prosthesis, such as for example, an acetabular cup, resists insertion.
 Once inserted, the cup resists changes to the inserted orientation.
-The BMDs of the present invention produce an insertion vibratory 45 motion of a secured prosthesis that reduces the forces resisting insertion.
+The BMDs of the present invention produce an insertion vibratory motion of a secured prosthesis that reduces the 15 forces resisting insertion.
 In some implementations, the BMD may produce a positioning vibratory motion that reduces the forces resisting changes to the orientation.
-There are some implementations that produce both types of motion, either as a 50 single vibratory profile or alternative profiles.
-In the present context for purposes of the present invention, the vibratory motion is characterized as "floating" the prosthesis as the prosthesis can become much simpler to insert and/or re-orient while the desired vibratory motion is available to the prosthe- 55 sis.
-Some embodiments are described as producing vibrating prosthesis with a predetermined vibration pattern.
+There are some implementations that produce both types of motion, either as a single vibratory profile or alternative 20 profiles.
+In the present context for purposes of the present invention, the vibratory motion is characterized as "floating" the prosthesis as the prosthesis can become much simpler to insert and/or re-orient while the desired vibratory motion is available to the prosthesis.
+Some embodiments are described 25 as producing vibrating prosthesis with a predetermined vibration pattern.
 In some implementations, the predetermined vibration pattern is predictable and largely completely defined in advance.
-In other implementations, the predetermined vibration pattern 60 includes randomized vibratory motion in one or more motion freedoms of the available degrees of freedom (up to six degrees of freedom).
-That is, which ever translation or rotational freedom of motion is defined for the vibrating prosthesis, any of them may have an intentional randomness component, varying from large to small.
+In other implementations, the predetermined vibration pattern includes randomized vibra- 30 tory motion in one or more motion freedoms of the available degrees of freedom (up to six degrees of freedom).
+That is, whichever translation or rotational freedom of motion is defined for the vibrating prosthesis, any of them may have an intentional randomness component, varying from large to 35 small.
 In some cases the randomness component in any particular motion may be large and in some cases predominate the motion.
 In other cases the randomness component may be relatively small as to be barely detectable.